-Essentially, if what seniors with Alzheimer’s see is familiar and routine, as opposed to chaotic and disorganized, they are more likely to enjoy life and feel like they belong.
+If what seniors with Alzheimer’s see is familiar and routine as opposed to chaotic and disorganized, however, they are more likely to enjoy life and feel like they belong at home.

-- Keep visitors coming.
-Friends and family can help stimulate memories and laughs.
+- Keep visitors coming, because family and friends can help stimulate laughs and memories

 In a memory care facility:

-- Look for distinct spaces, such as an activity kitchen, art and music therapy area, or a library, a coffee shop, and family visiting area, which can help cue specific behaviors.
+- Look for distinct spaces, such as an activity, art and music therapy area, or a family visiting area, which can help cue specific behaviors

-- Make sure that medical support is offered discretely, and that caregiver support areas are spread throughout the building.
+- Make sure that medical support is offered discreetly, and that support areas are spread throughout the building